Fast and Efficient 2-bit LLM Inference on GPU: 2/4/16-bit in a Weight Matrix with Asynchronous Dequantization: Asynchronous Dequantization

-\textbf{Challenge.} Because the weights are quantized by 2-bit and 4-bit, it requires the dequantization operation to restore the weights to 16-bit before performing the multiplication between the input and weights.
-We use 1-order and 2-order quantization to scale the weights and scales of each group.
-Previous designs (\textit{e.g.}, SPQR\cite{spqr}, LLM-QAT\cite{llmqat}) use the synchronous dataflow (\textit{i.e.}, performing dequantization after loading all weights), resulting in >50\% overheads of end-to-end execution time.
+Because the weights are quantized by 2/4-bit intra-weight mixed-precision, it requires the dequantization operation to restore the weights to half data type (16-bit) before performing the multiplication between the input and weights.
+We apply 1-order and 2-order quantization to quantize the weights of each group and the scales of adjacent groups, respectively.
+Previous designs (\textit{e.g.}, SpQR\cite{spqr}, Greenbit\cite{greenbit}) use the synchronous dataflow (\textit{i.e.}, performing dequantization after loading all weights), resulting in $>$50\% overheads of end-to-end execution time.
 Thus, the key challenge is the time-consuming synchronous dequantization operation becomes the bottleneck in accelerating LLM inference after quantization.